EntySec/HatSploit-Docs/docs/getting-started/hatsploit-plugins.md

 ---
 layout: default
 title: HatSploit Plugins
-parent: Getting started
+parent: Getting Started
 nav_order: 4
 ---

-## About Plugins

-HatSploit plugins are intended to customize the main interface and add new commands to it.
+HatSploit plugins are designed to enhance the framework by allowing users to customize the main interface and introduce new commands.
+Plugins offer extended functionality and enable users to tailor the framework according to their specific requirements.

-For learning how to write HatSploit plugins: [here](/docs/development/writing-plugins)

-## Load Plugin

-First, we'll try to load the first HatSploit fun plugin - `cowsay`.
-For this purpose, HatSploit has its own `load` command with pretty simple usage.
+If you are interested in learning how to develop and write your own plugins for HatSploit, you can refer to the documentation available here: [Writing Plugins](/docs/development/writing-plugins).

+## Loading a plugin

+To demonstrate how plugins work, let’s try loading one of the fun plugins included with HatSploit – `cowsay`.
+The framework provides a dedicated `load` command for this purpose, and its usage is quite simple:

 ```hsf
 [hsf]> load
 Usage: load <plugin|number>
 ```

-**NOTE:** You can load the plugin by its number from `search` or `show` lists.
+**Note:** Plugins can be loaded either by their name or by their number, as listed in the output of `search` or `show` commands.

-After loading the `cowsay` plugin, this cow will appear.
+When you load the `cowsay` plugin, the following amusing cow message will appear:

 ```hsf
 [hsf]> load cowsay